The cost of laser cutting machines varies greatly. A new laser cutter can cost anything between £200 and upwards of

 If you are looking for a machine to produce parts for your DIY RC planes, for example, the requirements are not that high.
 Just make sure the machine can cut the materials you use in the size you need.

 Another thing to keep in mind is the cutting volume.
 A golden rule here is that doubling a laser’s power doubles its cutting speed.
 Power is also the parameter that determines suitable cutting thicknesses.
 High-quality cuts are only achievable with a powerful enough machine.

 The prices for such hobbyist machinery start from £200 and go up to about £10,000.
 This is a great site to get recommendations according to your budget.

-We would not advise to make the choice based on price only, as the cost also tends to reflect in the reliability.
+We would not advise to make the choice based on the cost only, as the cost also tends to reflect in the reliability.
 At the same time, going for the highest possible grade would probably need sufficient usage of the machine to justify the costs.